DROECode/St.Cecilia_Robotics/README.md

 These programs were created with the assumption that the files would be run using our "Llama" robot built by the team using the Lego Mindstorms EV3 system.

 The robot followed no set instructions and was a result of the team's ideas in order to solve the problems on the "RePLAY" board used in the 2020-2021 First Lego League robotics challenge.
-For more infomration about First Lego League please go to: https://www.firstinspires.org/robotics/fll/challenge-and-season-info
+For more information about First Lego League please go to: https://www.firstinspires.org/robotics/fll/challenge-and-season-info

 Practice Target Points = TBD